Sydney Metropolitan Bus Service Contracts: Region 2

-Region 2 covers the south western suburbs between Liverpool, Ingleburn and Hoxton Park.
+Region 2 initially covered the south western suburbs between Liverpool, Ingleburn and Hoxton Park.
 Other principal suburbs are Bringelly and Glenfield.

-From 2005, services were operated by the Area 2 Management Company consortium of incumbent operators Busabout and Interline.
+When the region was established in 2005, services were operated by the Area 2 Management Company consortium of incumbent operators Busabout and Interline.
 Following a competitive tendering process, on 1 June 2014 Interline took over all services in the region in its own right.